Skip to main content

 What Does Cross-Platform Development Mean in 2026?

-Cross-platform means writing one codebase that compiles to both iOS and Android.
-In 2026, two frameworks dominate: Flutter (Dart, Google) and React Native (JavaScript, Meta).
-Both produce genuine native apps — not web views wrapped in a shell.
+Cross-platform means you write one codebase that compiles to both iOS and Android.
+Two frameworks run this race in 2026.
+Flutter (Dart, from Google) and React Native (JavaScript, from Meta).
+Both ship real native apps.
+Not web views stuffed into a shell.

 How Do Flutter, React Native, and Native Performance Compare?

-For 90% of business applications (e-commerce, social, SaaS, productivity, fintech), Flutter and React Native perform identically to native.
-The remaining 10% — heavy graphics, AR, complex audio — still benefit from native development.
+Here is the honest math.
+For about 90% of business apps (think e-commerce, social, SaaS, productivity, fintech) Flutter and React Native feel identical to native.
+The other 10% is the heavy stuff.
+Graphics, AR, tricky audio.
+That part still earns its native build.

 How Much Does Cross-Platform Save vs Native?